 They were pretty bad in the first season (Both in the sense of not being nice, but also just not good at being bullies), but later on they got better.

 The first of these amounting to a B-plot aesop about judging people.
 The ghost of the week showed up while Danny was getting his revenge on the Jock/Bully Dash, and jumps to the conclusion that Danny is the bully, irresponsibly using his powers to torment an undeserving victim.
 Ghost proceeds to expel Danny to a Ghost Zone area with the main plot being Danny trying to escape, while the B-plot had Possesed!Danny subtly using his powers to help and befriend Dash, who didn't act so terrible while this was going on.

-On Avatar: The Last Airbender, Katara uses this logic to defend her theft of a Waterbending scroll: "Stealing is wrong... unless it's from pirates."
-She conveniently forgets this two seasons later when she chides Toph for her gambling schemes, and Toph replies, "Hey, I only cheated because he was cheating.
+On Avatar: The Last Airbender , Katara uses this logic to defend her theft of a Waterbending scroll: "Stealing is wrong... unless it's from pirates."
+Toph later uses the same rationale for cheating in a crooked gambling game: "Hey, I only cheated because he was cheating.
 I cheated a cheater.
 What's wrong with that?"
 The kids never learn any Aesop contradicting this.

 This was also implied to be what Katara used to justify the use of Bloodbending — a technique explicitly played up to be terrible and bad and ultimate evil yadda yadda yadda — on a Fire Nation soldier because she thought he was the one who murdered her mother in cold blood.
 Only it wasn't him it turns out.
 Oops.

 The episode which introduced bloodbending itself actually plays with this trope.
 The definitely-evil waterbender who created the technique forces Katara to learn it despite her hesitation about the moral consequences:

 Katara: I don't know if I want that kind of power...